Gin and jazz were once scapegoats for immorality.

 What does it take to appreciate an unfamiliar drink?
-I think it helps to know its history.
-This week, I take a look at every man’s drink: gin.
+It helps to know its history.

 While absinthe was a Temperance boogeyman in France and Switzerland, Great Britain was in the clutches of a nefarious “Gin Craze.”
 Unlike with absinthe, however, there were class issues at play: British nobility wanted to keep gin out of reach of the “inferior sort of people,” blaming the criminality they endured on drunken, impoverished citizens.
 By making gin too expensive for the lower rungs of society, they had hoped to solve this problem.